 “Seeing Milan was a bonus, but not really a necessity, as I was there for the fags.”

-When asked what his highlights of the trip were, James told The Tab Edinburgh: “Seeing Italy’s atrocious lack of health and safety, and drinking a shit tonne of Birra Moretti.”
+When asked what his highlights of the trip were, the fresher told The Tab Edinburgh: “Seeing Italy’s atrocious lack of health and safety, and drinking a shit tonne of Birra Moretti.”

-With his precious cargo intact, James was able to make the 1900 flight back to Stansted and was back at his halls in time for pres that evening.
+With his precious cargo intact, he was able to make the 1900 flight back to Stansted and was back at his halls in time for pres that evening.